"Quality Outdoor Living Since 1995"

 How long do polycarbonate patio covers last compared to glass or aluminum?

 Polycarbonate patio covers typically last 10–15 years before yellowing, hazing, and structural degradation require panel replacement.
 In the Okanagan’s high-UV environment, visible yellowing often starts around year 8.
-By contrast, tempered glass patio covers last 25–40+ years with no discolouration, and insulated aluminum covers last 30–50+ years with minimal maintenance.
-When you calculate cost per year, polycarbonate ($400–$420/year) often ends up costing as much as or more than glass ($400/year) and aluminum ($300/year).
+By contrast, tempered glass patio covers last 25–40+ years with no discolouration, and solid aluminum covers last 30–50+ years with minimal maintenance.
+Spread over its lifespan, polycarbonate often ends up costing as much as or more than glass or aluminum, because you replace it far sooner.

 Do polycarbonate patio covers yellow over time?